Over the weekend, I created a nautical sailboat wreath while enjoying lovely summer weather out on the porch.

 What do you think?

-Takes me back to last September onboard the masted Winstar, while on a Small Ship Greek Island Cruise.
+Takes me back to last September onboard the masted Windstar, while on a Small Ship Greek Island Cruise.

 Have you ever owned a sailboat?
 Gone sailing?